OorjaD/Implement-Cloud-with-Transformers-Sentiment-Analysis/NLP_Sentiment_Analysis-master/README.md

 ## Data

 #### Data Source
 The data comes from the website ["Amazon product data"](http://jmcauley.ucsd.edu/data/amazon/) managed by Dr. Julian McAuley from UCSD.
-We choose the smaller subset of the customer review data from the Kindle store of Amazon.com [(link to download the dataset)](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Kindle_Store_5.json.gz).
+We choose the smaller subset of the customer review data from the Kindle store of Amazon.com [(dataset)](http://snap.stanford.edu/data/amazon/productGraph/categoryFiles/reviews_Kindle_Store_5.json.gz).
 The data is in the JSON format, which contains 982,619 reviews and metadata spanning May 1996 - July 2014.

 #### Sentiment Labeling
 Reviews with overall rating of 1, 2, or 3 are labeled as negative ("neg"), and reviews with overall rating of 4 or 5 are labeled as positive ("pos").
 Thus, number of positive and negative reviews are as follows in the original dataset: